All the Pretty Horses (film): Production

-In a 2012 interview with Playboy, Damon reiterated his displeasure with the changes, saying, "Everybody who worked on All the Pretty Horses took so much time and cared so much.
+In a 2012 interview with Playboy, Damon reiterated his displeasure with the changes, saying: "Everybody who worked on All the Pretty Horses took so much time and cared so much.
 As you know, the Cormac McCarthy book is set in 1949 and is about a guy trying to hold on to his old way of life.
 The electric guitar became popular in 1949, and the composer Daniel Lanois got an old 1949 guitar and wrote this spare, haunting score.
 We did the movie listening to his score.
 It informed everything we did.
 We made this very dark, spare movie, but the studio wanted an epic with big emotions and violins.
 They saw the cast, the director, Billy Bob Thornton, and the fact that we spent $50 million, and they never released our movie—though the cut still exists.
 Billy had a heart problem at that time, and it was because his heart fucking broke from fighting for that film.
 It really fucked him up.
 It still bothers me to this day."

 In 2008, Thornton confirmed his possession of the director's cut on VHS and said it is "two hours and 42 minutes" in length, not over three hours as has been reported.
-He said he has no intentions of releasing it to the public, despite offers from Miramax to release his cut on DVD with Lanois' original score, out of respect for the musician who owns the rights to the score.
+He said he has no intentions of releasing it to the public, despite offers from Miramax Films to release his cut on DVD with Lanois's original score, out of respect for Lanois who owns the rights to the score.
 Said Thornton, "Dan [Lanois] felt like, 'If my music wasn't good enough for them to put in the movie, then I don't know if I wanna put it in there on the DVD,' so I stood by him.
 I'm not gonna ever go side against an artist."
 In 2017, film writer Matt Zoller Seitz shared Thornton had told him the original cut shown to Weinstein was in fact an assembly cut that he had no intention of showing to anyone; however, Weinstein insisted on viewing it and based his editing decisions on what he saw of the cut.